Promises (Randy Travis song)

 "Promises" is a song co-written and recorded by American country music singer Randy Travis.
-It was originally released in March 1987 as the B-side of "Forever and Ever, Amen."
-It was released as the A-side in May 1989 as the fourth and final single from his album, Old 8x10, peaking at number 17 in the United States and number 12 in Canada.
+It was originally released in March 1987 as the B-side of "Forever and Ever, Amen" but in a different version.
+It was later re-recorded and released as the A-side in May 1989 as the fourth and final single from his album, Old 8x10, peaking at number 17 in the United States and number 12 in Canada.
 The song was written by Travis and John Lindley.